fabrei/tootbot/README.md

 ```

 ## Setup Podman/Dockker
-Clone the repo and do some changes in `build.sh`, `run.sh` and `systemd.sh`.
+Clone the repo and do some changes in `build.sh`, `create.sh` and `systemd.sh`.
 It was tested with rootless podman 1.9.1.

 To run the container as a systemd service with podman, call systemd.sh after previous changes and systemd dir exists.
 It copies a service file under systemd/ with the option User and Group of the user you logged in as.
 After it you have to do the following to enable the unit.